Year of call: 2015

 In private law, Hayley is regularly instructed to act for parents in Child Arrangement Order applications, leave to remove applications and applications for parental responsibility.
 Her exceptional client skills mean that she is accomplished at gaining the trust of clients and working with them to achieve the best possible outcome.

-Hayley regularly acts for both applicants and respondents to applications for Non-molestation Orders and Occupation Orders.
+Hayley regularly acts for both applicants and respondents in matrimonial finance cases up to and including final hearings.

 Cases of interest: